lucasplus/MABDIcplusplus/README.md

 my head it bogs down the main process a terrible amount.
 Result: many text files with a bunch of simple notes.
 Here is one for MABDI.

-### Build Strategy

-I will be using a PIMPL Idiom, also known as a private implementation technique, to write the classes in my code.
-This technique is designed for large code databases, using it for MABDI is a bit overkill but will be good practice of a technique in use by most companies.

-In essence, the implementation is done completely in the body of the class using member data containers of a single object that is defined within the body.
-That single class is the implementation, usually named Impl, and in the header of the class we just need to forward declare a pointer to the object.
-We can use different types of pointers:

-  * Use unique_ptr when you want a single pointer to an object that will be reclaimed when that single pointer is destroyed.
-  * Use shared_ptr when you want multiple pointers to the same resource.

-Change of plan: Running out of time.
-Would of liked to use PIMPL patterns.
-The new goal
-is: as simplistic as possible.
-Classes will be no fancier than needed.

-### Doxygen

-Functionality I should make use of:

-* \\todo command will generate a todo list for me
-* \\test command adds to tests in test list
-* Expert->Dot->DOT_PATH is a field to find the dot executable.
-For when it can't be found on PATH
-* Expert->LaTeX->LATEX_SOURCE_CODE is a flag to include source code.
-* Expert->Input->IMAGE_PATH is a path for images I specify with the \image command
-* Expert->Input->EXAMPLE_PATH is a path for example code fragments that are included with the \include command
-* REPEAT_BRIEF - Don't repeat brief in detailed description

-State of my current configuration:

-* BRIEF_MEMBER_DESC - is on - will include brief member descriptions after the members that are listed in the file
-* REPEAT_BRIEF - no
-* JAVADOC_AUTOBRIEF - is yes
-* HIDE_UNDOC_MEMBERS - no

-### SDL2 map to xbox controller

-Axes map:

-[ LSJSH LSJSV RSJSH RSJSV LT RT ]

-  * Read LSJSH as "Left side joystick horizontal"
-  * T stands for trigger.
-  * Joystick axes values range from -32768 to 32767.
-  * Right and down are positive for the joystick axes.
-  * Triggers are -32768 until pressed, then headed to positive.

-Buttons:

-  * 0: up
-  * 1: down
-  * 2: left
-  * 3: right
-  * 4: start
-  * 5: back
-  * 6: left joystick press down
-  * 7: right joystick press down
-  * 8: left bumper
-  * 9: right bumper
-  * 10: A
-  * 11: B
-  * 12: X
-  * 13: Y
-  * 14: X button